-With study after study revealing young lawyers overwhelmingly reporting that their law school journey left them woefully unprepared for practice, we believe we have an obligation to deliver more than a graduate school experience.
+Across the nation, new lawyers overwhelmingly report that their law school journey left them woefully unprepared for practice.
+We believe we have an obligation to deliver more than a graduate school experience.
 We believe that our graduates should be equipped to practice law the moment they walk out the door.

-We also believe the real test of a law school’s advocacy program is not measured in the select few who are chosen for interscholastic teams, or those who earn a position on the Law Review, but in the breadth and quality of instruction provided to the entire student body.
-It’s why Baylor Law is committed to providing the most rigorous and challenging trial advocacy training to every student.
+The real test of a law school’s advocacy program is not measured in the select few who are chosen for interscholastic teams, or those who earn a position on the Law Review, but in the breadth and quality of instruction provided to the entire student body.
+Baylor Law is committed to providing the most rigorous and challenging trial advocacy training to every student.

 We’re not just training Baylor Law graduates for a career.
 We’re training Baylor Lawyers to take care of the people whose lives, families, and fortunes will be entrusted to them.
 We do not want our students buckling under pressure, so we put them under pressure here—in real-world situations—where they have to make the hard decisions, think on their feet, look a judge or a jury or an opposing counsel in the eye and deliver on behalf of their client.

 We want them to practice here, face adversity here, recognize their mistakes here, hone their skills here, gain their confidence here and realize what’s at stake when they enter that courtroom—not on the job when they’re trying their first case.

 So we make it challenging.

 Baylor Law’s required curriculum provides a logical progression of study from fundamental legal doctrine and theory in first-year courses to increasingly more sophisticated and complex issues in the second.
 As students make their journey, the rigor increases, in terms of the amount of material, the level of precision and the use of skills that a practicing attorney ultimately has to employ.